 Wind energy is the opposite of small-footprint thinking that real environmentalists should favor.
 It thrives on a single-action bias that fails to consider total environmental impact.
 It’s part of the same engineering mindset that destroys nature for money in the fossil fuel business.
 The standard ploy is that carbon is THE environmental demon and must be fought at any cost, though many wind farm workers are interchangeable with frackers.
 They are industrial mercenaries who do what they’re told and cash their checks.
 At least the old environmental villains weren’t overtly trying to fool people.

 The next time you look at a horizon full of mutant pinwheels and windschmerz hits you, just let it happen.
 Then get angry and join the fight to stop them.
 It’s too late to do much in many regions, but some famous environmentalists have called for sanity.
-Here are links to organizations trying to do something locally and nationally.
+Germany has seen major resistance due to its high turbine density and VernunftKraft (translated) is one of the better known sites.
+Here are links to many other groups trying to do something locally and nationally.
 Hopefully, a few mainstream environmental groups will wise-up before these things metastasize.
 Small modular nuclear reactors could be the best hope for an alternative if the public can get over old fears.

 “In some way or other, the human race has to learn how to leave the world alone.” – Alan Watts